United Nations General Assembly Resolution 377 (V): Hungary (1956) – USSR veto – 2nd Emergency Special Session

 Invoked by Security Council Resolution 120.
-Second UNGA Emergency Special Session on "The Situation in Hungary" adopted five resolutions, including Resolution 1004 (ES-II) mandating a commission of inquiry into foreign intervention in Hungary.
+The Second Emergency Special Session on "The Situation in Hungary" adopted five resolutions, including Resolution 1004 (ES-II) mandating a commission of inquiry into foreign intervention in Hungary.

 Middle East (1958) – USSR veto – 3rd Emergency Special Session

 Invoked by Security Council Resolution 129.
-Third UNGA Emergency Special Session on "The Situation in the Middle East" adopted Resolution 1237 (ES-III) calling for early withdrawal of foreign troops from Jordan and Lebanon.
+Sitting in August 1958, the Third Emergency Special Session on "The Situation in the Middle East" adopted Resolution 1237 (ES-III) calling for early withdrawal of foreign troops from Jordan and Lebanon.

 Congo (1960) – USSR veto – 4th Emergency Special Session

 Invoked by Security Council Resolution 157.
-UNGA Fourth Emergency Special Session on the "Congo Situation" adopted Resolution 1474/Rev. 1/(ES-IV) requesting Secretary-General to continue to take vigorous action in accordance with Security Council resolutions and appealing to all Members for urgent voluntary contributions to a UN Fund for the Congo and to refrain from sending military assistance except through the UN.
+In September 1960 the Fourth Emergency Special Session on the "Congo Situation" adopted Resolution 1474 (ES-IV)/Rev. 1/ requesting Secretary-General to continue to take vigorous action in accordance with Security Council resolutions and appealing to all Members for urgent voluntary contributions to a UN Fund for the Congo and to refrain from sending military assistance except through the UN.

 Bangladesh (1971) – USSR veto – Resolved without Special Session

 Invoked by Security Council Resolution 303.
-The Twenty-Sixth Regular Session was seated no Emergency Special Session was needed so the issue was handled under the agenda item "UN Assistance to East Pakistan Refugees".
+In December 1971 the Twenty-Sixth Regular Session was seated.
+No Emergency Special Session was needed and the issue was handled under the agenda item "UN Assistance to East Pakistan Refugees".

 Afghanistan (1980) – USSR veto – 6th Emergency Special Session

 Invoked by Security Council Resolution 462.
-Sixth Emergency Special Session on "The Situation in Afghanistan" adopted Resolution ES-6/2 calling for the immediate, unconditional and total withdrawal of foreign troops from Afghanistan.
+The Sixth Emergency Special Session on "The Situation in Afghanistan" adopted Resolution ES-6/2 calling for the immediate, unconditional and total withdrawal of foreign troops from Afghanistan.

 Middle East (1982) – US veto – 9th Emergency Special Session

 Invoked by Security Council Resolution 500.
-Ninth Emergency Special Session on "The Situation in the Middle East" adopted Resolution ES-9/1 declaring Israel a non-peace-loving state and calling on members to apply a number of measures on Israel.
+The Ninth Emergency Special Session on "The Situation in the Middle East" adopted Resolution ES-9/1 declaring Israel a non-peace-loving state and calling on members to apply a number of measures on Israel.

 Ukraine (2022) – Russia veto – 11th Emergency Special Session

 Invoked by Security Council Resolution 2623.
-Eleventh Emergency Special Session on "The Situation in Ukraine" met on 28th February 2022.
+The Eleventh Emergency Special Session on "The Situation in Ukraine" first met on 28 February 2022.
+The eleventh ESS has been 'adjourned' and 'resumed' on numerous occasions over the past several years, and remains adjourned.
+Indeed, over twenty separate 'plenary meetings' have been held by the Assembly, whilst sitting in the eleventh ESS, since 2022.

 General Assembly invoked

 Korea (1951) – USSR veto

-Following three vetoes by the USSR on the situation in Korea, six Security Council members requested the General Assembly to consider the situation (A/1618).
+Following three vetoes by the USSR on situation in Korea, six Security Council members requested the General Assembly to consider the situation (A/1618).
 The Security Council subsequently removed the item from its agenda, enabling the General Assembly to freely discuss the matter under Article 11 of the UN Charter.
-In resolution 498(V), the Assembly used the language of the Uniting for Peace resolution: "noting that the Security Council, because of lack of unanimity of the permanent members, has failed to exercise its primary responsibility for the maintenance of international peace and security with regard to Chinese communist intervention in Korea ..."
+In Resolution 498(V), the Assembly used the language of the Uniting for Peace resolution: "noting that the Security Council, because of lack of unanimity of the permanent members, has failed to exercise its primary responsibility for the maintenance of international peace and security with regard to Chinese communist intervention in Korea ..."